 7. FC Porto:

-Soccer fans have their own big reason to discover Porto!
-The city is home to one of Europe’s biggest soccer clubs.
-FC Porto is the most internationally successful Portuguese club with two Champions League titles under its belt!
-The club’s home, the Dragão Stadium, is one of the most impressive on the continent.
-Força Porto!
+What to visit in Porto if you are a soccer fan?
+Dragão Stadium, naturally.
+One of the most impressive on the continent.
+Did you know the city is home to one of Europe’s biggest soccer clubs?
+Yup, FC Porto is the most internationally successful Portuguese club with two Champions League titles under its belt!
+Just learn to say: Força Porto!
 Força Dragões!

 8. Torre dos Clérigos: